Applying to drive a public service vehicle

-This part of the process is divided into 2 main sections.
+This part of the process is divided into two main sections.
 Section 1 is an oral test.
 Section 2 is a written test.
-The time allowed for the full knowledge test is 1 hour.
+The time allowed for the full knowledge test is one hour.
 If at the end of the test you have failed to reach the required standard in all areas, you will need to resit those areas.
 The full test fee £51 will apply each time, regardless of the number of areas to be completed.

 To prepare for both the oral and written tests, you should study: